Movie Studio Name Ideas: Branding That Pops

 - Can you picture it on the Hollywood Walk of Fame, next to handprints of yore?

-- Does it bring to mind a hearty laugh when shouted across Austin’s Sixth Street?
+- Does it evoke a hearty laugh when shouted across Austin’s Sixth Street?

 - Is it flexible enough to pivot genres, from rom-com to gritty noir?